cjoakim/azure-cosmosdb-hackathon/solutions/solutions.md

 The following are implementations of one of many possible solutions.
 Not every challenge is currently implemented in each language.

 It's entirely fine if your working implementation varies from the solutions in this GitHub repository.

+**The solutions provided here are working examples, but are NOT intended to be optimal implementations for production use.**

 ## Challenge 1 - Port Relational and GPS Data to CosmosDB/SQL